 The Commission acts by approving or denying exemption requests recommended by the Director of Central Management Services.
 Clarifications of these positions are evaluated to ensure that only positions that continue to qualify for exemption remain exempt.
-The Commission received a total of 92 exemption requests in fiscal year 2020.
-Of those, 87 were granted exemption, two were denied and three were withdrawn.
-The Commission rescinded the 4d(3) exemption from 12 positions.
+The Commission received a total of 37 exemption requests in fiscal year 2021.
+Of those, 32 were granted exemption.
+The Commission rescinded the 4d(3) exemption from three positions.
+The Commission reclassified the 4d(3) exemption for two positions.